Skip to main content

 Strategic Litigation

-The Open Society Justice Initiative provides us with the expert capacity to develop and pursue legal action to counter abuses of rights by both state and corporate actors, in support of our broader goals.
+The Open Society Justice Initiative supports and engages in legal action to counter abuses of human rights by both state and corporate actors, in support of our broader goals.

 Subscribe to updates about Open Society’s work around the world